Scholarly Communication in Sociology

 ArXiv, for math, physics, and related disciplines.
 Based at Cornell University and supported by voluntary membership dues from research libraries.

 bioRxiv, for life sciences.
 Supported by foundations.

-ResearchGate and Academia.edu, run by private, for-profit companies that allow authors to post and share their work for free, while hoping to generate revenue by selling data about users or advertising.
+ResearchGate and Academia.edu, run by private, for-profit companies that allow authors to post and share their work for free (not limited to preprint).
+They hope to generate revenue by offering social media features for networking, then selling data about users or placing ads.

 Preprint repositories are conceptually similar to repositories of data and software, such as Github, Figshare, and the Open Science Framework, which all allow researchers to store and distribute research materials.
 What makes these services different from simple storage platforms (such as Dropbox or Google Drive), is how they facilitate operations such as version control, open collaboration, and the generation of metadata and licenses required for academic work.